zunigjor/zunigjor/README.md

 🔭 Currently I am looking for new experiences in the IT industry.

-IT Skills
+IT Skills ⚡:
-C, C++, Python, Java
+-C, C++, Python, Java
-Linux & bash
+-Linux & bash
-git
+-git
-UML & OntoUML
+-UML & OntoUML
-SQL
+-SQL
-relational database modeling
+-relational database modeling
-Google search
+-Google search

-Languages
+Languages 💬:
-Czech
+-Czech
-English
+-English
-Spanish
+-Spanish
-Slovak
+-Slovak
-Bosnian
+-Bosnian

-Contact:
+Contact 📫:
-zuniga.cz
+-zuniga.cz

 <!--
 **zunigjor/zunigjor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.